-On Sunday, June 20, 2021, at 2 p.m., Brian Eagan, Attorney for the Albuquerque Housing Authority will present “Life of Mrs. Carnis Salisbury: Albuquerque Fair Housing and Civil Rights Pioneer.”
-The program will take place by live stream on the AHS Facebook page.
+On Sunday, June 20, 2021, at 2 p.m., Brian Eagan, Attorney for the Albuquerque Housing Authority presented “Life of Mrs. Carnis Salisbury: Albuquerque Fair Housing and Civil Rights Pioneer.”
+The program was live-streamed on the AHS Facebook page.

-Brian will be speaking about the remarkable life and lasting legacy of Mrs. Carnis Hightower Salisbury, an Albuquerque Fair Housing and Civil Rights Pioneer.
-We will learn about her upbringing, formal education and career in the federal government, her personal activism as a leader in the NAACP and work as a teacher.
-We will learn how she worked her whole life to help people overcome ignorance, racial discrimination and segregation, and to affirmatively further fair housing opportunities and equal employment opportunities for all people.
-We will learn how she helped lead the way forward to changing laws in our city and nation, then helped to educate local people, including local attorneys, on how to enforce those laws to ensure that equal justice under law would be a reality in our city.
+Brian spoke about the remarkable life and lasting legacy of Mrs. Carnis Hightower Salisbury, an Albuquerque Fair Housing and Civil Rights Pioneer.
+We learned about her upbringing, formal education and career in the federal government, her personal activism as a leader in the NAACP and work as a teacher.
+We learned how she worked her whole life to help people overcome ignorance, racial discrimination and segregation, and to affirmatively further fair housing opportunities and equal employment opportunities for all people.
+We also learned how she helped lead the way forward to changing laws in our city and nation, then helped to educate local people, including local attorneys, on how to enforce those laws to ensure that equal justice under law would be a reality in our city.

 AHA Administrative Building Named in Honor of Local Champion of Fair Housing

 Carnis Salisbury moved to Albuquerque with her late husband, Oliver Salisbury, in 1961.
 They suffered discrimination in their search for housing in Albuquerque but with the help of others, they spearheaded a successful effort to secure passage of one the first Fair Housing city ordinances in the country in June of 1963, predating the Civil Rights Act of 1964 and the federal Fair Housing Act (a/k/a Civil Rights Act of 1968).
 In 1990 Mrs. Salisbury was awarded the City of Albuquerque’s Human Rights award.